Piotr1215/upbound-docs/content/contributing.md

 ## Authoring
 The `/content` directory contains all documentation pages.
 A unique directory inside `/content` creates a new "section" in the documentation.
 The root of the section is the `_index.md` page inside that directory.

+### Content types
+They're two types of documentation content: knowledge base articles and user documentation.

+#### Knowledge base articles
+Knowledge base (KB) articles include tutorials, how-tos and third-party integrations.
+Example KB articles could be:
+* Integration of Crossplane with ArgoCD
+* Troubleshooting Crossplane provider IAM
+* How-to migrate from community to providers to Upbound official providers

+{{<hint type="tip">}}
+Docs issues [tagged as `Knowledge Base`](https://github.com/upbound/docs/issues?q=is%3Aissue+is%3Aopen+label%3A%22Knowledge+Base%22) are KB article ideas.
+ Contributed content doesn't need an existing issue.
+{{</hint >}}

+Create knowledge base articles in the `/content/knowledge-base/` directory.
+All content in this directory is automatically added to the knowledge base table of contents menu.

+Knowledge base articles are at [{{<ref "knowledge-base" >}}]({{<ref "knowledge-base" >}})

+{{<hint type="note">}}
+The knowledge base is still a work in progress.
+Docs [issue #40](https://github.com/upbound/docs/issues/40) tracks the update to the site design to support the knowledge base.

+Upbound accepts KB contributions today.
+KB articles are publicly viewable at [{{<ref "knowledge-base" >}}]({{<ref "knowledge-base" >}}).
+{{</hint >}}

+#### User documentation
+User documentation includes both conceptual documentation and procedural documentation.
+* `Conceptual docs` describe the background, theory and concepts of the technology.
+Conceptual documentation is useful to explain the "why."
+* `Procedural docs` are the step-by-step instructions for a feature or technology.
+Procedural docs are the "how" documentation.

+User docs cover Upbound products, technologies and concepts.
+Required third-party integrations are an exception.
+For example, `ProviderConfig` objects require some description of the implementation details of the provider.

+All content that isn't in the knowledge base is user documentation.
+All files and folders under `/content` except `/content/knowledge-base/` are user documentation.

+The table of contents menu for user documentation is automatically generated from everything under `/content` that isn't inside `/content/knowledge-base/`.

 ### Front matter
 Each page contains metadata called [front matter](https://gohugo.io/content-management/front-matter/).
 Each page requires front matter to render.